MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 Web Accessibility is essential for many but useful for everyone.

 ## Assignment
-  1. Use the `Lighthouse` tool in Chrome Developer Tools to generate a Web Accessibility report for all the pages in your restaurant app.
+  1. Use the `Lighthouse` tool in Chrome Developer Tools to generate a Web Accessibility report for all the pages in your restaurant application.
      * How many issues does Lighthouse find?
      * Why could these issues cause issues for users with disabilities?
      * Now edit your HTML to fix these issues